crabvk/bar-protonmail/README.md

 ## Script arguments

-See `python output.py -h` for list of arguments with description.
+See `./bar_protonmail.py -h` for list of arguments with description.
 Possible values for `-s`, `--sound`:
 ```shell
 ls /usr/share/sounds/freedesktop/stereo/